insect-morphology/Manual/Sections/Using-git-commands.md

-## Using git commands to upload your ontology repository
+## Using git commands to upload your ontology as a GitHub repository

 There should be a `GitHub` folder in your computer at this point.
 If there is none, go ahead and create a folder called `GitHub` in the `Documents` folder in your computer.
 In the command line, cd into your `GitHub` folder (i.e. `cd Documents/GitHub`) and `clone` the repository that you forked from [insect-morphology](https://github.com/insect-morphology) using its web address:

 `git clone https://github.com/your_GitHub_user_name/abbreviation_for_your_ontology`

+In my case: `git clone https://github.com/JCGiron/colao`

 This command will create an `abbreviation_for_your_ontology` folder within `Documents/GitHub/` containing only one `README.md` file, identical to what is in your forked repository on the GitHub website.

-Now, go back to your computer folders and copy ALL the files from your `Documents/Ontology/target/abbreviation_for_your_ontology` folder and paste them into the freshly cloned folder (i.e. `cd Documents/GitHub/abbreviation_for_your_ontology`), overwriting (replacing) the `README.md` file that was already there.
+Now, go back to your computer folders and copy ALL the files from your `Documents/Ontology/target/abbreviation_for_your_ontology` folder and paste them into the freshly cloned folder (i.e. `Documents/GitHub/abbreviation_for_your_ontology`), overwriting (replacing) the `README.md` file that was already there.

 Go back to the command line and `cd` into the `Documents/GitHub/abbreviation_for_your_ontology` folder and type: